 Lactose is a type of sugar found in milk, and products made from milk, such as yoghurts and cheeses.
-Lactose intolerance is a common digestive problem where the body is unable to properly digest lactose.
+Lactose intolerance is a common digestive problem where the body is unable to digest lactose properly.
 The most common symptoms of lactose intolerance include:

-Lactase is produced by special cells in the walls of the small intestine.
-When these cells do not produce enough lactase (lactase deficiency), this is what is known as lactose intolerance.
+Lactase is produced by specialised cells in the walls of the small intestine.
+When these cells do not provide enough lactase (lactase deficiency), this is what is known as lactose intolerance.

 The most effective treatment for lactose intolerance is to reduce the amount of lactose in your diet.
 There are many lactose-free and dairy - free alternatives available to substitute for dairy products.
-However it is important to ensure that you still get all the minerals and vitamins that you need so it is recommended that you consult with your nutritionist before making any big changes to your diet.
+However, it is essential to ensure that you still get all the minerals and vitamins that you need, so it is recommended that you consult with your nutritionist before making any significant changes to your diet.

 It is important to note that the symptoms of lactose intolerance are also associated with a range of other conditions.
-So, should you suspect you have lactose intolerance it is important to get a medical diagnosis and to rule out any other potential causes.
+Should you suspect that you have lactose intolerance, always seek medical advice.

 Bargaoui, K., 2004.
 P0839 EFFECT OF LACTOBACILLUS ACIDOPHILUS LB ON RECURRING ABDOMINAL PAIN IN CHILDHOOD RELATED TO LACTOSE INTOLERANCE.
 Journal of Pediatric Gastroenterology and Nutrition, 39, p.S376.